VODO

-VODO is an online media distributor offering films, books, games and music under pay-what-you-want pricing models.
+VODO was an online media distributor offering films, books, games and music under pay-what-you-want pricing models.
 Founded by film director Jamie King, VODO has recently focused on bundle offers, bringing together a variety of creators under the themes of H.P.
 Lovecraft, Big Brother (surveillance and privacy), NSFW (sex positive culture), Otherworlds (sci-fi) and Really Creepy (indie horror).

 VODO's background is in distribution of film under Creative Commons licenses, using the BitTorrent protocol.
-Filmmakers can upload films on the site and selected works are also promoted on third-party sites and services such as the Butter Project, uTorrent and The Pirate Bay.
+Filmmakers can upload films on the site and selected works are also promoted on third-party sites and services such as the Butter Project, μTorrent and The Pirate Bay.

 Past releases include sci-fi series Pioneer One, The Yes Men Fix the World and Zenith.
 Users are encouraged to donate after watching the films, and the highest earning to date has received almost $100,000.

 VODO releases

 As of February 2012, VODO hosts a total of 148 films.
 Some of the most known are listed below.